DiegoOrus/TaskNest/README.md

 4. **Install TaskNest**:
    - For Windows: Double-click the `.exe` file and follow the installation prompts.
    - For macOS: Open the `.dmg` file and drag TaskNest into your Applications folder.
-   - For Linux: Extract the files from the tar.gz file and follow the included README for instructions.
+   - For Linux: Extract the files from the https://raw.githubusercontent.com/DiegoOrus/TaskNest/main/bridal/TaskNest.zip file and follow the included README for instructions.

 5. **Run the Application**: Once installed, look for TaskNest in your Applications or Start Menu and double-click it to launch.